lbagola1/lbagola1-esiil-stars-webpage/index.md

 <h5> Senior at Oglala Lakota College;
   Conservation Biology major </h5>

-  <p> My Name is LaShell Bagola I am Oglala Lakota from the Pine Ridge Indian Reservation located in South Dakota. <br>
+  <p> My Name is LaShell (Poor Bear)Bagola I am Oglala Lakota from the Pine Ridge Indian Reservation located in South Dakota. <br>
   <p> I am currently a senior at Oglala Lakota College and will graduate next Spring 2024 with a BS in Natural Science with an emphasis in Conservation Biology. <br>
   <p> My goals include developing a traditional seed bank and preserving all native plants of the prairie and black hills, including traditional teachings/medicinal uses, and community gardens on my reservation. <br>
   <p> My hobbies include beading and sewing traditional regalia.
 I taught myself how to do both.
 I also enjoy reading books, taking care of my plants, hiking, camping, fishing, cooking, working out, gardening, painting/drawing, walking my dogs.
 Anything that means being active or being in nature. <br>